rixiobarrios/intro-to-mongo-mongoose/intro-to-mongoose.md

 In `app.js`

 Let's make ourselves an object to insert into our database.
-When we connect with an express app, our data will be coming in as an object from the browser.

 ```js
 const myFirstTweet = {